nexmo-community/deskmo/README.md

 |`PUBLIC_URL` | Your `[ngrok_url]` so we can build the webhook URLs correctly
 |`IBM_API_KEY` | The `apikey` for the Speech to Text service to enable you to speak back when the app calls you and speaks the new ticket details

-You may also find it useful to set `APP_ENV` to "development" and `APP_DEBUG` to "true" in case there are any errors - this way you will see them in the web interface.
+You may also find it useful to set `APP_ENV` to "development" and `APP_DEBUG` to "true" in case there are any errors - this way you will see them on the web interface.

 Finally, check the `config/services.php` file and update the `nexmo` block there to look like this: